Cantara/nerthus2/README.md

 * Log on to https://nerthus.lab.cantara.no using the GitHub authentication method
 * Look at the current installation in the UI
 * To get synced access to nodes
-* * Press the generate&download button to create and downlod the access-sync agent, and install this on the home-directory you want to have synced-access scripts for the nodes
+  * Press the generate&download button to create and downlod the access-sync agent, and install this on the home-directory you want to have synced-access scripts for the nodes
+  * Note:  If someone trigger the "Break the glass"-action, all users will have to log-in and re-create their access-sync agent.
 *

 ## Vars